Richardson Memorial Hall

 Richardson Memorial Hall’s spacious main rooms on either end of the third, fourth and fifth floors are used as studios.
 Every student in the school is assigned a personal desk in one of these studios each semester and the studios are accessible at all hours for design and other course work.
 The studios have windows on three sides, high ceilings and open trusses and are fully networked.
 Each studio has at least one desktop computer available for student use that is loaded with a selection of design software, including AutoCAD, Revit, Rhino, Maya, Photoshop, Illustrator, InDesign and Microsoft Office.

 Classrooms throughout the building include both small and large seminar rooms, lecture and exhibition halls, and special purpose rooms.
 Each classroom is equipped with HDMI compatible projectors or large format digital displays.

-The mezzanine on the second floor stairs houses a rotating exhibition of student, faculty, and staff work.
-The gallery space features new exhibits every six weeks when classes are in session.
+The mezzanine on the second-floor stairs houses a rotating exhibition of student, faculty, and staff work.
+The gallery space features rotating exhibits when classes are in session.
 Guest exhibitors from the New Orleans creative community also show their work here.
-The exhibit is curated by Dean of Students, Jill Stoll.
+The exhibit is curated by the Lectures, Exhibits, and Events Committee

 The Drawing Board is a snack bar and café located on the ground level of Richardson Memorial Hall.
-Open weekdays, The Drawing Board offers meals, snacks, and beverages to architecture students and visitors from nearby buildings.
+Open weekdays from 8am-2pm, The Drawing Board offers meals, snacks, and beverages to architecture students and visitors from nearby buildings.
 Patrons can choose between the seating area inside the building or the shaded patio in front of the School.